 - Use compost and good quality nitrogen-rich fertilizer for lush green foliage.

-- Don’t plant it in the windy spot when the plant is young, as it grows upright and has weak limbs and trunk.
+- Don’t plant Curry Leaves Plant in the windy spot when the plant is young, as it grows upright and has weak limbs and trunk.

 Uses of Curry Leaves

-They are often used to add flavor to chutneys, rice, soups, stews, dals, curries, vegetable dishes, chicken dishes, and so much more.
-For best flavor, it is most suggested that curry leaves should be fried first in oil.
+Curry Leaves Plant is often used to add flavor to chutneys, rice, soups, stews, dals, curries, vegetable dishes, chicken dishes, and so much more.
+For best flavor, it is most suggested that Curry Leaves Plant should be fried first in oil.
 Then, you can add the sauteed leaves to the dish while other ingredients are cooking for taste.

 It also offers many health benefits, mainly because of its potent plant compounds.